 Online education is now critical for the future of America’s universities.
 These institutions can no longer establish a presence in this arena without a concerted institutional strategy and structure to accomplish this now major undertaking.
 These Hallmarks are an attempt to articulate those features and principles that will create opportunities for students that far exceed anything already achieved in higher education, take pedagogy to a new level, and demonstrate the capacity of universities to be an even more vital force in our society.

 Special thanks to the National Task Force on the UPCEA Hallmarks of Excellence in Online Leadership:

-Jay A. Halfond, Boston University; Senior Fellow, UPCEA Center for Online Leadership and Strategy (chair)
+Jay A. Halfond, Boston University; Senior Fellow, National Council for Online Education (chair)

 Andrew Casiello, Old Dominion University